The Best Security Systems for New Construction Homes

 The text message I received while testing my Vivint security system.

-Just like Vivint’s required professional installation, they also require professional monitoring.
-That means you’ll be locked into a monthly fee.
-We always recommend professional monitoring anyways, though, so we don’t see that as a big drawback.
-Vivint’s monitoring has some of the fastest response times in the industry, too.
-During our simulated break-ins, we received text alerts in under 10 seconds.
-It is a bit expensive, though, with fees starting at around $29.99 and going up from there based on your equipment.
+Vivint requires both professional installation and professional monitoring, so you’ll be locked into a monthly fee.
+We always recommend professional monitoring anyway, so that’s not necessarily a dealbreaker.
+Vivint’s monitoring has among the fastest response times in the industry — during our simulated break-ins, we received text alerts in under 10 seconds.
+Pricing starts at $24.99 per month and scales up depending on your equipment and plan tier.

 Monitoring Options Professional only